11 Day African Photo Safari for $8,390

 Dave knows what photographers need to get that great shot.
 I wholeheartedly recommend traveling with Dave Burns.”

-An African safari is on every photographer’s bucket list.
-This trip to Africa is focused on Tanzania, famous for its unforgettable wildlife, exotic culture, and breathtaking landscapes.
-We’ll go to well-known places such as the Serengeti and the Ngorongoro Crater and some lesser-known but equally amazing places such as Tarangire National Park.
-We’ll visit a local Maasai village and there’s an optional hot-air balloon ride as well.
+This photo safari to East Africa is in Tanzania, famous for its unforgettable wildlife, exotic culture, and breathtaking landscapes.
+You’ll go to well-known places such as the Serengeti and the Ngorongoro Crater and some lesser-known but equally amazing places such as Tarangire National Park.
+You’ll visit a local Maasai village and there’s an optional hot-air balloon ride as well.

 - Lots of photography (of course!): time to immerse yourself in shooting wildlife, discussing it with other avid photographers, and learning/practicing your digital workflow.